lizhang20/missing-semester-2020/README.md

 - Jupyter

-- Woldram Mathematica: for math-oriented programming
+- Wolfram Mathematica: for math-oriented programming

 ### 11. Q&A